-produces the following bookkeeping array:
+corresponds to the following bookkeeping array:

-For example, the value of element 3 in the bookkeeping array is 2, because the element 3 appears two times in the original array (indices 2 and 6).
+For example, the value at index 3 in the bookkeeping array is 2, because the element 3 appears 2 times in the original array (indices 2 and 6).

 The construction of the bookkeeping array takes O(n) time.
-After this, the sorted array can be created in O(n) time because the amount of each element can be retrieved from the bookkeeping array.
+After this, the sorted array can be created in O(n) time because the number of occurrences of each element can be retrieved from the bookkeeping array.
 Thus, the total time complexity of counting sort is O(n).